 With the support of Badur and other generous donors phase 1 of the project is fully funded.
 Civil works (road, retaining walls, drainage etc.) commenced in May 2017 and have by now been completed with the devoted support of the local community.
 Construction of the first teaching building commenced

-in November 2017 with the completion scheduled for September 2018 in conjunction with the start of the 2018 school year.
+in November 2017 with the completion scheduled for December 2018.
 Upon completion of this phase, the School will be, to all intents and purposes, functional.
 Architectural Plans have been drawn up for Phases Two and Three, and final budgets have been prepared for those Phases.
 The Vocational School of Arts will play an integral part in maintaining the cultural heritage of the Lao people for generations to come.
 In time, plans for the final step – the creation of a tertiary education institution – will be formalised and the resulting university will complement the country’s only Buddhist University in the capital, Vientiane.

 The success of the Vocational School of Arts rests on the generosity of individuals, companies, foundations and institutions that recognise the vision and the goal of the transformation of thousands of young lives..
 If you would like to be involved in the expansion of the school, to support the upcoming construction of Phase II and II, and to receive any further detail about the plans, the Trustees of the Badur Foundation would be delighted to hear from you.
 If you would like to make what will be a most gratefully received donation, you can do so via this webpage and we encourage you to contact us directly to let us know, so that we may acknowledge receipt and issue you a formal receipt for tax purposes.
 Please click here to read more about other elements of The Buddhist Heritage Project supported by Badur Foundation.